RatKingRay/peaceway/README.md

 ### User Pages

 Pages like login and register allow users to sign up for the application with their own account.
-A profile page additionally allows users to edit their email and password.
+A profile page additionally allows users to edit their email and password or delete their account and associated tables

 ## Roadmap
 ---